-I have read and agree to abide by the Dalton State Colleg Conduct. ge Code of Student Conduct and the Nursing Code of (Signature) (Date)
+I have read and agree to abide by the Dalton State College Code of Student Conduct and the Nursing Code of Conduct.

 (This form must be signed and uploaded into the appropriate D2L dropbox.)

 POLICY VIII: COMPLAINTS/GRIEVANCES (RN-BSN)